Whoop 5.0, Whoop MG review after one month

 • Processor: Features a 60% faster processor, resulting in a noticeably zippier app experience and reduced syncing delays.

 • Battery Life: Significantly improved battery life.
-The 5.0 and MG devices offer 14+ day battery life.
+The 5.0 and MG devices offer battery life of 14 days or more.
 It can charge for a month when paired with the new wireless PowerPack.
-The wireless PowerPack supports Bluetooth status viewing, is waterproof and holds 30 days of charge.
+The wireless PowerPack supports Bluetooth status viewing, is waterproof, and holds a charge for up to 30 days.
 The Peak and Life tiers include the wireless PowerPack, while One members get charging via a cable.

 • Accessories and Straps: New strap mechanism.
 Comes with a range of new straps and accessories, such as the Leatherluxe range.
 You can also wear WHOOP off-wrist with new WHOOP Body Smart Apparel.
-A significant change is a new clasp system, which means Whoop 4.0 bands are incompatible with the 5.0 or MG devices.
+A significant change is the introduction of a new clasp system, which means that Whoop 4.0 bands are incompatible with the 5.0 or MG devices.
+Whoop Apparel has also changed.

-• Screen-Free Design: The device maintains a screen-free design without pings or distractions.
+• Screen-Free Design: The device features a screen-free design, eliminating pings and distractions.
 You need the Whoop app on your phone to see your data.

 App and Software Improvements:

-• App Interface: The app interface has been changed to include more features and a new streamlined user experience.
+• App Interface: The app interface has been updated to include additional features and a streamlined user experience.
 Personalised plans are moved to the home screen for easier access.

-• Activity Auto-Detection: This feature has been refined and is more reliable in pinpointing workouts’ actual start and end times.
+• Activity Auto-Detection: This feature has been refined to provide more reliable pinpointing of the actual start and end times of workouts.

 • Strength Trainer Integration: While the core functionality is mostly unchanged, ‘Strength Activity Time’ is now more visibly integrated into your daily Strain breakdown alongside other Healthspan markers.